 Does Your Team Learn from Sales Wins?

-Many high performing sales teams learn from sales losses and projects that go awry.
+Many high performing sales teams learn from sales losses and projects that go awry with project post mortems.
 Most experienced sales leaders and coaches are adept at post-loss reviews and uncovering what went wrong to improve future close rates.
 Few, however devote much time or energy to learn from sales wins.

 Why Sales Teams Do Not Debrief Sales Wins

 Once the deal is won and the contract has been signed, most sales teams celebrate and then do what it takes to make sure that the contract is successfully fulfilled.
 Sure, you deserve to celebrate.
 And making sure you follow through on your commitments is a given, but wait — there’s valuable learning to be done that can help in future sales.

 The First Step after a Sales Win – Learn!

 Even before you celebrate, we recommend your first step once the sale is final should be to analyze why you won.
 High performing sales teams consistently learn from sales wins.

 In the words of John Dewey, American philosopher, psychologist and educational reformer: “We do not learn from experience; we learn from reflecting on experience.”